Tournament Zone in 2021

-In 2020, the tournament has been extended to include MURCHISON, yes that’s an additional 22.5km of waterways for you to find that infamous $80k Murray Cod.
+In 2021, the tournament now includes MURCHISON, yes that’s an additional 22.5km of waterways for you to find that infamous $80k Murray Cod.

 The boat cap will remain at 1,000 so there’ll be plenty more space to play around in.